PolyhedralDev/TerraWiki/pages/Noise.md

 └──────────────────┘
 ```

-Here is a basic example using two different seeds to produce different outputs, using the same inputs and noise function from the example above.
+Here is an example using two different seeds to produce different outputs, using the same inputs and noise function from the example above.

 <img src="images/noise/basic_example-02.png" alt="10 samples of white noise" width="75%">